 Raziya, a pregnant woman and mother of four, shares a similar story.
 She has been imprisoned several times for selling goods and begging.

 “One of my children is four years old and paralyzed.
 The [Islamic Emirate] forces have arrested me three times, claiming they would help but they didn’t.
-They wanted to imprison me for 21 days; as I was pregnant, they released me.
+They wanted to detain and keep me for 21 days; as I was pregnant, they released me.
 Now I sell pens and masks, but if I beg, they arrest.”

-Another woman from Jogi community, Mahtab, recounts being imprisoned multiple times for selling goods, without receiving any help from the de-facto government or aid organizations.
+Another woman from Jogi community, Mahtab, recounts being detained multiple times for selling goods, and yet not receiving any help from the de-facto government or aid organizations.

 “I had one child who died when he was two months old.
 My husband is old and weak, and can’t work.
 I sell pens, paper, and tissues.
 The [Islamic Emirate] forces arrested me four times, beating me for working.
 Once, I was detained for a day; another time for two days,” she said.